monicawheeler/2019_nov_30_day_challenge/README.md

 🍪 = this deserves a cookie

+🥓 = bacon is better than a trophy

 ---

 ### Day 12 - Friday, November 15th, 2019

-- Fasting 14 3/4 hours
+- Fasting 14 3/4 hours 🥓
-- Wrote accessibility tip about `labels`/`inputs`
+- Wrote accessibility tip about `labels`/`inputs` 🎉
+- Deque course material
 - TODO work on teamtreehouse JS course

 ---